Skip to Content

 freshly baked tomato cobbler on a table

-Tips for making a savory Tomato Cobbler with cornbread topping:
+Tips for making Tomato Cobbler with cornbread topping:

 • To avoid a soupy filling lightly salt the tomatoes to draw out some of the moisture.